 Step 4: Merge your wp-content and SQL database into one zipped folder

-1. Go to the folder that has the two files, select both by holding the shift key then clicking on both files to highlight the SQL file (the database) and the wp-content.zip folder.
+1. Go to the folder that has the two files, select both by holding the shift key, then click on both files to highlight the SQL file (the database) and the wp-content.zip folder.

 2. Right-click and select “send to > Compressed (zipped) folder”.

 3. For simpler recognition, change the name from wp-content.zip to wp-content-old.zip.
-Name it something recognizable so that you know you are importing the zip file that contains the database.
+Name it something recognizable so you know you are importing the zip file containing the database.

 The original wp-content.zip file only contains the WordPress themes, plugins, and uploads.
 The zip file you create will have the SQL database included too.